WebOrigami/docs/src/content/framework/tutorial.md

 ```
 {
-  public = {
   index.html = "Hello"
 }
-}
 ```

-This Origami file defines three things:
+This Origami file defines two things:

 1. A virtual tree at the project's top level.
 Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual tree.
-1. A virtual tree called `public`.
 1. A virtual file called `index.html`.
 Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

-This tutorial project is already configured to serve the contents of the virtual `public` tree.
-The name "public" itself isn't special — you could configure the project to serve the top-level tree, or some other tree in that file with a different name.
+This tutorial project is already configured to serve the top-level tree defined in `site.ori`.
+You could configure the project to serve just part of this tree or a tree defined in some other file.

 You can edit your site by editing this `site.ori` file.